JoelSusaya/Susaya-Digital/_pages/splash.md

   caption:
 excerpt: "Meet all of your digital needs from website development to digital marketing.
 Stay up-to-date on the latest trends and get ahead of the competition."
 intro:
   - excerpt: '*Great SEO starts comes organically from great marketing.
-When you create valuable content with a well-tailed user experience, the links will come naturally.*'
+When you create valuable content with a well-tailed user experience, people will visit naturally.*'
 feature_row:
   - image_path: assets/images/stephen-dawson-qwtCeJ5cLYs-unsplash.webp
     alt: "Search traffic analytics data"